funfungho/abzLinux/the_linux_command_line/09_permissions.md

     su -c 'ls -l /root/*'
     ```

-    - If the `-l` option is included, the resulting shell session is a login shell for the specified user.
+    - If the `-l` option is included, the resulting shell session is a **login shell** for the specified user.
 This means the user’s environment is loaded and the working directory is changed to the user’s home directory
-        - Notice that (strangely) the `-l` may be abbreviated as `-`, which is how it is most often used
-    - If the user is not specified, the superuser is assumed
+        - Notice that (strangely) the `-l` may be **abbreviated as `-`**, which is how it is most often used.
+If the user is not specified, the superuser is assumed
 ### `sudo`: execute a command as another user
 - The `sudo` command is like `su` in many ways but has some important additional capabilities
 - The administrator can configure `sudo` to allow an ordinary user to execute commands as a different user (usually the superuser) in a **controlled** way
     - In particular, a user may be restricted to one or more specific commands and no others (no others allowed)
 - Another important difference is that the use of `sudo` does not require access to the superuser’s password.
-Authenticating using `sudo` requires the user’s **own password**
+Authenticating using `sudo` requires the **user’s own password**
 - One important difference between `su` and `sudo` is that `sudo` does not start a new shell, nor does it load another user’s environment
-    - This means that **commands do not need to be quoted** any differently than they would be without using `sudo`
+    - This means that ***commands do not need to be quoted*** any differently than they would be without using `sudo`
         - Note that this behavior can be overridden by specifying various options
     - Note, too, that `sudo` can be used to start an interactive superuser session (much like `su -`) by specifying the `-i` option
-    - > `sudo`, in most configurations, “trusts” you for several minutes until its timer runs out
+    - > `sudo`, in most configurations, “trusts” you for several minutes until its **timer** runs out
 - Use `-l` option to list what privileges are granted by `sudo`

     ```bash